 The free Paddle Safety Course is sanctioned by the National Association of State Boating Law Administrators (NASBLA) & recognized by the U.S. Coast Guard.
 Take the course, pass the exam, print and and bring your certificate to receive a $5.00 coupon valid for any services or merchandise offered by Quiet Waters Paddling Adventures!

 Proper Clothing, Footwear, and Gear

-While the middle Rio Grande is a very mellow, Class I river with few serious challenges, it is always wise to prepare for the possibility of an unintended swim.
+While the middle Rio Grande is a very mellow, Class I river with few serious challenges at average flows, it is always wise to prepare for the possibility of an unintended swim.
 People rarely capsize, but it can and does happen, and being prepared for the possibility is just common sense.

 Footwear – The most common injuries during river activities are foot injuries, so protect your feet with secure footwear.
 Sharp rocks and occasional broken glass are potential hazards both along the riverbanks and the riverbed itself.
 As there's plenty of mud along the Rio Grande's riverbanks, choose footwear that can be thoroughly cleaned or hosed off following your trip.
 Water shoes, strap-on river sandals or old sneakers are all good choices.
 Bare feet and flip-flops are not acceptable.
 If needed, we do have appropriate, high-quality water shoes available at our shop for $15.00 (including tax) in adult sizes, $13.00 in youth sizes.

 In the cooler months, wool, acrylic or neoprene socks are a good idea, and neoprene booties are ideal if you have them.

 Clothing - Avoid cotton, especially early and late in the season!
 Layer clothing, using quick-drying synthetics such as polyester, lycra, nylon, neoprene or wool.
 All of these materials dry fairly quickly and most importantly, continue to provide insulation when wet.